A Shot At Faith

 Vin Morreale, Jr.

-Logline: A shy and single astrophysicist, about to be erased from history after he has time traveled back to the Elizabethan era, struggles to find a way back to the 21st Century with his newfound love, Shakespeare's Juliet.
+Logline: A young astrophysicist, about to be erased from history after he has time traveled back to the Elizabethan era, struggles to find a way back to the 21st Century with his newfound love, Shakespeare's Juliet.

 (Atlanta Comedy Film Festival - Finalist)